nikhil-nakhate/learning-diffusion/README.md

 Implement gradient-based steering mechanisms that can guide generation toward specific properties or constraints at inference time without retraining the model.

 ## Next steps
-It would be interesting to explore more advanced concepts like Diffusion Transformers, DDPM and Optimal Transport.
+It would be interesting to explore more advanced concepts like Diffusion Transformers, Optimal Transport and Multi-Objective Optimization.

 ## Requirements